Locked out of high-roller room, Cubs play penny slots at Vegas winter meetings

 Good luck recognizing any of the names — or seeing them at Wrigley Field anytime soon.

-They came in the forms of three minor-leaguers selected in the Class AAA portion of the Rule 5 draft Thursday and the player to be named later in the Tommy La Stella trade with the Angels: minor-league left-handed reliever Conor Lillis-White.
+They came in the forms of three minor-leaguers selected in the Class AAA portion of the Rule 5 draft Thursday and minor-league left-handed reliever Conor Lillis-White, who was acquired from the Angels to complete the Tommy La Stella trade.

-Not that they promised much going into the weeklong event at the Mandalay Bay Hotel and Resort in Las Vegas – beyond budget limitations for a payroll that already figures to exceed $200 million for the first time in franchise history before adding any players.
+Not that they promised much going into the weeklong event at the Mandalay Bay Hotel and Resort with budget limitations for a payroll that already figures to exceed $200 million for the first time in franchise history before adding any players.

 Meanwhile, a Cubs team that has averaged 97 wins the last four years and seeks desperately to bounce back from a quick playoff exit waits out the second-tier reliever market and looks for bench help on a budget.

-Solutions are limited with some of the biggest contracts on the books all but impossible to move (Darvish, Jason Heyward) and some of the more appealing players (Javy Baez, Kris Bryant) to valuable to realistically consider trading.
+Solutions are limited, with some of the biggest contracts on the books all but impossible to move (Darvish, Jason Heyward) and some of the more appealing players (Javy Baez, Kris Bryant) too valuable to realistically consider trading.

 “I guess a move like that only makes sense in concert with other things that make us better,” general manager Jed Hoyer said this week.
 “In general, we feel like we had a 95-win team last year and didn’t feel like things clicked, and we know we have a lot of guys that can perform better.